LidiaRomero/UOC_TFM_Omics/README.md

 Once downloaded, open the file with RStudio, at the top right of the code editor there is a button called "Run App".

-The data used to develop the aplication have obtained from the papers: Salma M et al. 2023 and Al Alawi I et al., 2021.
+The data used to develop the aplication have obtained from the papers:
+- Al Alawi I, Al Riyami M, Barroso-Hil M, Powell L, Olinger E, Al Salmi I, et al. The diagnostic yield of whole exome sequencing as a first approach in consanguineous Omani renal ciliopathy syndrome patients.
+F1000Res.
+2021;10:207.
+- Fagnan, A., Bagger, F. O., Piqué-Borràs, M. R., Ignacimouttou, C., Caulier, A, et al. Human erythroleukemia genetics and transcriptomes identify master transcription factors as functional disease drivers.
+Blood.
+2020.
+- Salma, M., Alaterre, E., Moreaux, J., Soler, E. Var∣Decrypt: a novel and user-friendly tool to explore and prioritize variants in whole-exome sequencing data.
+Epigenetics & Chromatin.
+2023, 16(1):23.